marylieh/SimpleWarpV3/README.md

 The plugin also features an auto update System.
 This System downloads the newest version of the plugin automatically if a new version is available from [DevBukkit](https://dev.bukkit.org/).

+The plugin now also features a "per-warp-permission System".
+That means if you enable "RequirePermissionForEachWarp" in your Warps.yml Config, every Warp Point gets an individual Permission that follows this scheme: "simplewarp.warp.WARPNAME".
+(You have to replace WARPNAME with the exact name of your warp point).
+Only players with the correct permissions can see and use the warp points.

 [![CircleCI](https://circleci.com/gh/marylieh/SimpleWarpV3/tree/main.svg?style=shield)](https://circleci.com/gh/marylieh/SimpleWarpV3/tree/main)
 ## Commands